Outdoor clothing and footwear

 owns 100% of Jack Wolfskin GmbH & Co KGaA

 Fair Wear Foundation's (FWF) mission is to improve labour conditions in the garment industry.
 It is an international verification initiative dedicated to enhancing workers' lives all over the world.
 They work closely with a growing number of companies that produce clothing and other sewn products and that take responsibility for their supply chain.
-FWF keeps track of the improvements made by the companies it works with.
-This company scored 92/100 in its 2016 Performance Check, putting it in the 'Leader' category.
+FWF keeps track of the improvements made by the companies it works with using its annual Brand Performance Check.
+In 2020 this company was rated 'leader'.

 This retailer has committed to being a fur free retailer, as recognised by the International Fur Free Retailer Program.